From Membership-Privacy Leakage to Quantum Machine Unlearning: RELATED WORK

 \subsection{Quantum machine learning}

-Machine learning has achieved significant breakthroughs in complex tasks.
+Classical ML has achieved significant breakthroughs in complex tasks.
 However, it now faces a new set of computational challenges \cite{kaplan20}.
-First, the increasing complexity of model architectures has led to a growing reliance on computational resources during training \cite{thompson20}.
-Second, the data is becoming increasingly high-dimensional and dynamically evolving, making traditional methods progressively inadequate for representing complex features and modeling nonlinear patterns \cite{fan14}.
-Against this backdrop, quantum computing offers a fundamentally new computational paradigm for classical machine learning, owing to its intrinsic parallelism and exponential representational capacity in Hilbert space \cite{buhlmann11}.
-Consequently, researchers have proposed the QML framework, which seeks to combine the computational power of quantum systems with the data modeling capabilities of machine learning, offering potentially transformative solutions to complex learning problems \cite{preskill18, biamonte17, chen25, li25}.
+First, the increasing complexity of model architectures necessitates a growing reliance on substantial computational resources during training \cite{thompson20}.
+Second, data are becoming increasingly high-dimensional and dynamically evolving, rendering traditional methods progressively inadequate for representing complex features and modeling nonlinear patterns \cite{fan14}.
+Against this backdrop, quantum computing offers a new computational paradigm for ML by leveraging intrinsic parallelism and high-dimensional Hilbert-space representations \cite{buhlmann11}.
+Consequently, QML integrates quantum computation with classical ML to pursue solutions to computationally demanding learning problems \cite{preskill18,biamonte17,chen25,liling25}.